 The other way to induce headstay sag is to minimize mainsheet tension.
 If the mast is stiff, trimming the mainsheet will quickly increase headstay tension and reduce sag.
 Ideally, in light and puffy conditions, you ease the mainsheet in a lull, the headstay sags to leeward, powering up the sail.

 Easing off the rig isn’t the only way to increase headstay sag.
 Chocking the mast at the partners, a mast ram or moving the butt aft are other methods of achieving the desired sag.

 When you sag the headstay, the maximum draft in your jib moves forward.
 To compensate and keep the draft aft, ease halyard tension, which also creates additional power.
 If you increase headstay sag but the halyard remains too tight, you’ll get a knuckle in the front of the sail and an entry that’s too deep, so you won’t gain the overall power you’re looking for.

 A major effect of increased headstay sag is that it rotates the middle of the sail, changing the angle of attack causing the mid-luff of the sail to move to leeward as well as aft.
 At the same time, the mid-leech rotates slightly inboard, similar to the effect of weather-sheeting, which increases pointing ability.

-With too much headstay sag the leech will rotate inboard too far, becoming extra sensitive to sheet tension and stalling too easily.
-Equally problematic, the entry angle becomes too extreme; when you bear off to rebuild speed, you have to sheet out too much to power up the sail.
+With too much headstay sag the leech will rotate inboard too far.
+The jib then becomes extra sensitive to sheet tension and stalls too easily.
+Equally problematic, the entry angle becomes too extreme.
+When you bear off to rebuild speed, you have to sheet out too much to power up the sail.